Race and sexuality: Online dating

 High levels of previous exposure to a variety of racial groups is correlated with decreased racial preferences.
 Racial preferences in dating are also influenced by the area of residence.
 Those residing in the south-eastern regions in American states are less likely to have been in an interracial relationship and are less likely to interracially date in the future.
 People who engaged in regular religious customs at age 12 are also less likely to interracially date.
 Moreover, those from a Jewish background are significantly more likely to enter an interracial relationship than those from a Protestant background.

 A 2015 study of interracial online dating within multiple European countries, analyzing the dating preferences of Europeans, Africans, Asians (including South Asians) and Hispanics, found that most races ranked Europeans as most preferred, followed by Hispanics and Asians as intermediately preferable, and finally Africans as the least preferred.
 Country-specific results were more variable, with more diverse countries showing more openness to engage in interracial dating.
 The researchers noted that Arabs tended to have higher same-race preferences in regions with higher Arabic populations, possibly due to more traditional cultural norms on marriage.

 Currently, there are websites that target specific demographic preferences, such that singles can sign up online and focus on one particular partner quality, such as race, religious beliefs or ethnicity.
 In addition to this, there are online dating services that target race-specific partner choices, and a selection of pages dedicated to interracial dating that allow users to select partners based on age, gender and particularly race.
 Online dating services experience controversy in this context, as debate is cast over whether statements such as "no Asians" or "not attracted to Asians" in user profiles are racist or merely signify individual preferences.

 Non-white ethnic minorities, mostly Indians and East Asians, who feel they lack dating prospects as a result of their race, sometimes refer to themselves as ricecels, currycels, or more broadly ethnicels, a term related to incel.
-Racial preferences are sometimes considered as a subset of lookism.
+Racial preferences are sometimes considered a subset of lookism.